EndPointCorp/end-point-blog/2016/03/16/quickcheck-property-based-testing-in.html.md

         (Graph m) -> m
 ```

 As I wrote before, these property testing functions are being run by the **QuickCheck** framework repeatedly with randomly generated values as arguments.
-Out of the box we’re able to generate random examples for many simple types — including e.g Int.
-That’s the reason we were able to just specify properties depending on random Int variables — without any additional code.
+Out of the box we’re able to generate random examples for many simple types—​including e.g Int.
+That’s the reason we were able to just specify properties depending on random Int variables—​without any additional code.
 But with the last example, we’re asking QuickCheck to generate a set of random **graphs**.
 We need to tell it how to construct a random graph first:

 ```haskell
 arbitrarySizedIntGraph :: Int -> Gen (Graph Int)